wakodeashay/SKC/README.md

-This repository hosts the implementation of the paper "Online Obstacle evasion for Space-Filling Curves".
-The strategy is implemented in Python 3.11.5.
-Usage of conda environment for setuping and running the code is highly recommended.
-Steps to setup the code is described initially, while the file structure and files are described towards the end.
+This repository hosts code to implement coverage path planning for unstructured environments.

+### Steps to setup and run and example
-1. Install Conda using the official website.
+#### Install Conda using the official website.
 [Conda Installation on Linux](https://docs.conda.io/projects/conda/en/latest/user-guide/install/linux.html).
 Note : Use the instruction for your operating system.
-2. Create a conda environment with Python 3.11.5
+#### Create a conda environment with Python 3.11.5
     ```
     conda create -n <env_name> python=3.11.5
     ```
 <env_name> is the name of the conda environment.
 Any user defined name can be used, here SKC is used for the sake of example.

-3. Activate the conda environment
+#### Activate the conda environment
     ```
     conda activate SKC
     ```
-4. Install Dependencies
+#### Install Dependencies

     a. [igraph library](https://igraph.org/) for graph-related computations
     ```